If there’s one item of gear that’s been a constant in my camera bag over the years, it’s a mini tripod, otherwise known as a tabletop tripod.

-The added benefit of using a mini tripod as an extended camera grip shouldn’t be under-estimated either, whether you intend to be the next famous YouTube vlogger or not!
+The added benefit of using a tripod of this size as an extended camera grip shouldn’t be under-estimated either, whether you intend to be the next famous YouTube vlogger or not!

-I hope this guide has been helpful for you.
+I hope this guide has been helpful to you.
 Leave a comment if you have anything to add :-)